• State Regulations

 You can apply for a temporary registration form in order to have a bit of leeway to take care of the safety inspection.
 An inspection is required in order to complete the registration process.
 You will also need to have verifiable insurance for the new vehicle.
 Thus, the short-term registration will give you 30 days in order to complete these tasks.

-• If you do not see what you were looking for, don't let yourself be pressured into buying something you don't want.
+• Don't let yourself be pressured into buying something you don't want if you do not find exactly the perfect car.
 Options cost a ton, and if you don't need them and they are cramping the price you wanted to pay, don't give in.
 You can always order the vehicle you want.
 It may take longer, but it's definitely an option.

 • Compare lenders.
 You may not get the best deal from the dealership's financing partner.
 So look around; it may save you a ton of cash in the long run.